Localization and splitting of a quantum droplet with a potential defect: Static droplet configurations

-The real part of the BdG spectrum, $\omega_R$, is illustrated in Fig.~\ref{fig:spectra}(a) for droplet distributions with $\mu=-0.2$ and $\delta=1$ upon parametric variation of the height of the attractive potential well characterized by a width $\sigma=0.05 \ll \xi$.
+The real part of the BdG spectrum, $\omega_R$, is illustrated in Fig.~\ref{fig:spectra}(a) for droplet distributions with $\mu=-0.2$ and $\delta=1$ upon parametric variation of the height of the potential well characterized by a width $\sigma=0.05 \ll \xi$.
 The dependence of the first few eigenfrequencies, $\omega^{(n)}_R$ with $n=0,1,\ldots, 6$, on the potential depth (or height) can be discerned.
 Specifically, the trajectory traced by $\omega^{(0)}_R=0$ corresponds to the zero-eigenfrequency mode that is related to an infinitesimal phase shift of the droplet's wave function (phase invariance).
 The consecutive one, i.e. $\omega^{(1)}_R$, is associated with the droplet's center-of-mass displacement (dipole mode~\cite{tylutki2020collective,englezos2023correlated}) and the trajectory traced by $\omega^{(2)}_R$ corresponds to the collective breathing mode~\cite{tylutki2020collective,astrakharchik2018dynamics} of the droplet solutions.
-For increasing $V_0$ while keeping $\sigma$ fixed, it turns out that $\omega^{(n)}_R$ are shifted to lager values.
+For increasing $V_0$ while keeping $\sigma$ fixed, it turns out that $\omega^{(n)}_R$ are shifted to larger values.
 For example, $\omega^{(2)}_R \approx 0.181$ for $V_0=-1$ becoming $\omega^{(2)}_R \approx 0.214$ for $V_0=-4.99$ [Fig.\ref{fig:spectra} (a)] at the termination point of the droplet solution.
 The same holds true upon fixing $V_0$ e.g. to $V_0=-0.2$ and varying $\sigma$.
 In this case, we find that $\omega^{(2)}_R \approx 0.155$ for $\sigma=0.05$, acquiring the value of $\omega^{(2)}_R \approx 0.197$ for $\sigma=0.5$.

-Importantly, all solutions identified herein stemming from an attractive central potential are stable irrespective of its width and height.
+Importantly, all solutions identified herein stemming from a potential well are stable irrespective of its width and height.
 This is verified by the zero imaginary part of the eigenfrequencies.
-To explicate this general property we present selective eigenspectra in the $\omega_R-\omega_I$ plane for different barrier heights and widths in Figs.~\ref{fig:spectra}(b)-(d).
+To explicate this general property we present selective eigenspectra in the $\omega_R-\omega_I$ plane for different potential well heights and widths in Figs.~\ref{fig:spectra}(b)-(d).
 It can be readily seen that in all cases $\omega_I=0$ (being typically of the order of $\approx 10^{-8}$ herein) which supports the spectral stability of these deformed droplet solutions.
 To independently verify the stability predicted by the BdG analysis, we confirmed that the solutions remain intact when freely evolved up to $t= 10^4$ (in dimensionless units).